Eat & Drink

 Roll up roll up—the Toyosu tuna auction

 Tsukiji Fish Market's iconic tuna auction was one of its most popular attractions.
-Visitors would line up every day well before 5 a.m. to see buyers bid for the catches brought in that morning.
-Those keen to observe the tuna auction at Toyosu will still have to rise early, but tickets are no longer apportioned on a first-come, first-served basis.
-Instead, visitors need to submit an online application or apply by phone (0570-02-9999) during the month prior to their planned visit.
+Visitors would line up every day well before 5 a.m. to see buyers bid for tuna landed that morning.
+Those keen to observe the tuna auction at Toyosu will still have to rise early, but tickets are not available on a first-come, first-served basis and must be applied for in advance.
 Once the application period closes, participants will be chosen by lottery and notified of the results by email.
-Each application can list up to five people.
-Only 120 visitors per day will be accepted.
+Each application can list up to 3 people.
+Only 27 visitors per day will be accepted.

 On the day of the tour, winners must confirm their identities and those of accompanying participants with valid photo IDs and a copy of the email notifying them of their selection.
-Participants should arrive at the Promotional Corner on the third floor of the Management Facilities Building by 5:30 a.m.
-Groups will then move to the tuna-auction observation deck, where they can observe buyers bidding on hundreds of frozen fish.
+Participants should arrive at the Promotional Corner on the third floor of the Management Facilities Building by 5:45 a.m.
+Groups will then move to the tuna-auction observation deck, where they can observe buyers bidding on many frozen fish.
 Taking pictures is allowed, but flash photography is prohibited.

 Fresh fish for breakfast